yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Authorization code theft and injection

 Usage of PKCE {{RFC7636}} is REQUIRED to mitigate authorization code theft and injection attacks.

+## Request leakage and manipulation

+Usage of JAR {{RFC9101}} is RECOMMENDED to mitigate request manipulation by *Client App*.
+Usage of PAR {{RFC9126}} IS RECOMMENDED to mitigate request content leakage, as well as request manipulation which it also mitigates.

 # IANA Considerations